flaturtha/NOS/_posts/2016-08-19-deduction.md

 ## The Detective in the Novel

-Some thirty years after Poe&#39;s Dupin, Gaboriau invented his Le- coq.
-As Gaboriau&#39;s stories are all novels, while Poe&#39;s are short- stories or novelettes, there is, of course, more setting, with more characters and more complex plot, in the French stories.
+Some thirty years after Poe&#39;s Dupin, Gaboriau invented his Lecoq.
+As Gaboriau&#39;s stories are all novels, while Poe&#39;s are short-stories or novelettes, there is, of course, more setting, with more characters and more complex plot, in the French stories.
 But as a personality Gaboriau&#39;s detective stands out quite as clearly as Poe&#39;s.

 An able critic thus compares Lecoq and Sherlock Holmes.
 He says: